Mobile Suit Gundam 00 the Movie: A Wakening of the Trailblazer: Plot

-In battle, Patrick's GN-XIV is hit by an ELS and is slowly assimilated.
-He prepares to self-destruct before saying goodbyes to Kati, when Setsuna blasts Patrick's GNX, saving him from assimilation.
-With a large number of ELS appearing, the Harute is eventually assimilated and Allelujah and Marie are forced to eject.
-Setsuna attempts to communicate with the ELS via the Twin Drive’s quantum effect, but it is to no avail as the ELS constantly thwart Setsuna's attempts.
-Tieria, now a small hologram inside of the 00 Qan[T], tells Setsuna that Trans-Am is necessary for the dialogues.
-Graham Aker, now partially assimilated, decides to believe in a better future for humanity and sacrifices himself to create a large hole using Trans-Am, allowing Setsuna to enter the core of the ELS ship.
-The Battle begins to transform into a massacre with swarms of ELS even attacking the orbital elevator where Saji is working at.
-After Setsuna establishes contact, he realizes the attack was a misunderstanding as assimilation was their only means to understand humanity.
-It also revealed that the ELS's original homeworld had been consumed by a red giant star and they began searching the universe for a new home.
-Along the way they reformed various planets and eventually found a new home, eventually setting out into the vast reaches of space to explore the universe.
-Through Setsuna's quantum brainwaves, the true intention of the ELS's arrival to Earth was understood, and the battle was halted.
-Setsuna becomes humanity's liaison and uses the 00 Qan[T] to quantize to the ELS homeworld.
-The ELS then uses Setsuna's vision of a flower to alter the superstructure of their mother ship, ending the battle.
+Patrick's GN-XIV is hit by an ELS and is slowly assimilated.
+He prepares to self-destruct, but Setsuna blasts Patrick's GNX, saving him from assimilation.
+With a large number of ELS appearing, the Harute is assimilated and Allelujah Haptism and Marie Parfacy are forced to eject.
+Setsuna attempts to communicate with the ELS via the Twin Drive's quantum effect, but it is to no avail as the ELS thwart Setsuna's attempts.
+Graham, now partially assimilated, sacrifices himself to let Setsuna enter the core of the ELS ship.
+After Setsuna establishes contact, he realizes the attack was a misunderstanding, as assimilation was the ELS's only means to understand humanity.
+It also revealed that the ELS's original homeworld was consumed by a red giant star and they began searching the universe for a new home.
+Through Setsuna's quantum brainwaves, the true intention of the ELS's arrival to Earth is understood and the battle is ended.
+The ELS uses Setsuna's vision of a flower to alter the superstructure of their mother ship.

-In a flashback, a much younger Aeolia Schenberg is shown speaking with E. A. Ray (the human base for Ribbons Almark) of his plan, and comments that humanity must unite if they hope to have any chance of reaching the future.
-Fifty years later, the flower in space is now a deep space station for intergalactic travel, with the ELS now co-existing with humanity.
-A ship named after Sumeragi is being prepared for travel, being crewed by Innovators.
-As a news correspondent is talking on camera, a Tieria type Innovade can be seen floating by.
-In an undisclosed countryside, a blind and older Marina is playing the piano and senses someone entering.
-He reveals himself as Setsuna, now an ELS/Innovator hybrid, fulfilling his promise to see her again.
-Setsuna tells a crying Marina that he finally understands her message of peace, and they share an emotional embrace.
-Outside, an ELS winged 00 Qan[T] covered in flowers emits GN Particles in an angelic fashion.
+Fifty years later, the flower is now a deep space station for intergalactic travel, with the ELS co-existing with humanity.
+Marina, now living in the countryside, is visited by Setsuna, who has become an ELS/Innovator hybrid.